theforeman/kafo/README.md

 ## How do I report bugs or contribute?

 You can find our redmine issue tracker [here](http://projects.theforeman.org/projects/kafo), you can use your github account for logging in.
-When reporting new issue please don't forget to specify your:
+When reporting new issues please don't forget to specify your:
   * puppet version
   * installation options (GEM/RPM/DEB)